 Once classified it is these research topics and keywords that help identify suitable reviewers.

 Portfolio managers have access to automated reviewer matching tools to help identify suitable reviewers.
-Potential reviewers will have added their own individual research topics and keywords to their Joint Electronic Submission (Je-S) system accounts.
 Reviewer matching will list those people who match the classifications on the proposal.

 Although the system can aid in the identification of reviewers the portfolio manager will always use their expertise and knowledge in the final selection.